aoide-org/aoide-rs/README.md

   RUST_LOG=info cargo run -p aoide-demo-app
   ```

+The application creates one collection for each selected music directory and sets the title
+accordingly.

-The SQLite database and settings file can be found in the corresponding config directory of your
+Both the default SQLite database and the application settings can be found in the corresponding
-platform.
-The log messages will mention this location.
+config directory of your platform.
+See the log messages for the file path.

 ## Features